THE PHILIPPINES

 Panglao to Sandingan Island – Mocpoc Pier

-I have found the best option for this part of the journey is private car hire pick-up and drop off to Sandinghan Island Mocpoc Pier, for around 1500-2000PH.
-You can look at public transport options, but it will start to become challenging and time consuming, the main bus terminal in Tagbilaran has van rides to Loon, from Loon you will need then to take a tuk-tuk or tricycle to Mocpoc pier.
+I have found the best option for this part of the journey is private car hire pick-up and drop off to Sandinghan Island Mocpoc Pier, for around 1500–2000 PH.
+You can look at public transport options, but it will start to become challenging and time consuming.
+The main bus terminal in Tagbilaran has van rides to Loon; from Loon you will then need to take a tuk-tuk or tricycle to Mocpoc Pier.

 Mocpoc Pier – Cabilao Island

 Mocpoc Pier is the main connection point between Sandingan and Cabilao Island.
 Its fleet of bangka boats serves both local residents and visitors.
-Most bankga captains will allow private hire directly to your resort for around ₱1,000.
+Most bangka captains will allow private hire directly to your resort for around ₱1,000.

 Another option is to take the public bangka to Talisay Pier for ₱50, then continue to your resort by tuk-tuk or tricycle.
 Note that if you choose this option, the boat will wait to fill its maximum capacity of 16 passengers before departing.